kjwilder/globals/README.md

 ```
 > myprog params
 ```
-to set global variables with values indicated in `params`
+to update global variables with values provided in `params`

 ## Usign the command line to set global variables
 Supposed `globlist.h` is set for `myprog` as in the previous section.
-Global variables from the command line.
+Global variables also can be specified from the command line.
 ```
 >  myprog iterations=20 labels='{"a", "b", "c"}' title="a b c"
 ```
-Global variables also can be set from both a parameter file and the command line.
-The parameter file must be the first argument, and any parameter file assignments will get overridden by command line assignments.
+One can also use both a parameter file and the command line.
+The parameter file must be the first argument, and command line assignments will override parameter file assignments.
 ```
 >  myprog params iterations=20
 ```